NishchayBhutani/Expense-Handler/README.md

 # Expense-Handler
-This web application can be used to keep track of user's annual expenses
+This web application created using ReactJS can be used to keep track of user's annual expenses